Table of Content:

 No it does not, but the the tear can scar over giving you enough stability in the knee to return to normal everyday activities.

-Patellar Tendon Tear Injury Background:
+Patellar Tendon Tear Injury Case Study:

 In this case the patient was playing soccer when he suffered a patellar tendon rupture on a high speed cut.
 He started his physical therapy around 4 months after surgery due to insurance reasons.
 Ideally he should have started around 2-4 weeks post-op.